yusukebe/hono-remix-adapter/README.md

 # hono-remix-adapter

-`hono-remix-adapter` is a set of tools for adapting between Hono and Remix.
+`hono-remix-adapter` is a set of tools for adapting between Hono and React Router.
 It is composed of a Vite plugin and handlers that enable it to support platforms like Cloudflare Workers and Node.js.
-You just create Hono app, and it will be applied to your Remix app.
+You just create Hono app, and it will be applied to your React Router app.

 ```ts
 // server/index.ts